 Key features to look for in a browser VPN extension

-When you’re evaluating a touch extension vpn, look for these practical features: Nordvpn fastest uk server for streaming, gaming, and secure browsing in 2025
+When you’re evaluating a touch extension vpn, look for these practical features: Proton vpn edgerouter 2026

 - Strong encryption and protocol support: modern extensions should use industry-standard encryption AES-256 and secure tunneling protocols OpenVPN, WireGuard, or equivalent.